 Meanwhile, in 2018, as in recent years, residential lighting provided significant, and increasing, savings, totaling 39 average megawatts.
 Despite success in lighting, the Council expects lighting savings will decline beginning in 2020 because as ever more efficient lamps enter the market, the base against which savings are measured becomes more efficient, as well, and that leaves less room for measurable improvements.
 Beyond lighting, significant efficiency potential remains in the residential sector.
 Shifting the emphasis toward heating, ventilation, and air conditioning, and water heating, will help meet the long-term efficiency potential.

 Energy efficiency continues to contribute significant capacity savings – the ability to reduce peak loads.
-Energy efficiency has provided almost 6,900 average megawatts of energy savings since 1978.
-That is equivalent to the annual energy consumption of around 5.5 million Northwest homes.
+Energy efficiency has provided almost 7,500 average megawatts of energy savings since 1978.
+That's half the region's growth in demand for electricity, or enough power for five Seattles.
 By building that much energy efficiency rather than building new power plants that burn fossil fuels, the region has avoided annual emissions totaling more than 21.9 million metric tons of carbon dioxide.
 Because most efficiency improvements are so inexpensive (less than 2 cents per kilowatt-hour), consumers have benefited because they have paid less for power than they would have if they were paying for new generating plants.

-The Council tracks energy efficiency acquisitions by Northwest utilities and Bonneville on its website.
+The Council tracks energy efficiency acquisitions by Northwest utilities and Bonneville at the Regional Technical Forum website.